serch405/flask-app/README.md

 ```
 source venv/bin/activate
 ```
+3. Go to the project directory
-2. Install the required dependencies
+4. Install the required dependencies
 ```
 pip install -r requirements.txt
 ```
+5. Add `config.ini`, it should contain the same list of properties as in `sample_config.ini`
-3. Create `config.ini` inside the project folder.
-It should be based on `sample_config.ini`.
-Note that `MAIL_PASSWORD` property is a custom password for application (see https://support.google.com/accounts/answer/185833?hl=en)
+6. Fill `config.ini`, where `MAIL_PASSWORD` property is a custom password for application, see https://support.google.com/accounts/answer/185833?hl=en
-4. Initialize the database
+7. Initialize the database
 ```
 flask --app main db init
 ```
-4. Generate a migration script based on Database models
+8. Generate a migration script based on Database models
 ```
 flask --app main db migrate
 ```
-5. Apply the migration to your database
+9. Apply the migration to your database
 ```
 flask --app main db upgrade
 ```